Espelette pepper

 Chili pepper, originating in Central and South America, was introduced into France during the 16th century.
 After first being used medicinally, it became popular as a condiment and for the conservation of meats.
 It is now a cornerstone of Basque cuisine, where it has gradually replaced black pepper and it is a key ingredient in piperade.

-AOC espelette peppers are cultivated in the following communes: Ainhoa, Cambo-les-Bains, Espelette, Halsou, Itxassou, Jatxou, Larressore, Saint-Pée-sur-Nivelle, Souraïde, and Ustaritz.
+AOC/AOP espelette peppers are cultivated in the following communes: Ainhoa, Cambo-les-Bains, Espelette, Halsou, Itxassou, Jatxou, Larressore, Saint-Pée-sur-Nivelle, Souraïde, and Ustaritz.
+Piment d'Espelette must be produced from the Gorria variety of Capsicum annuum.
+Irrigation is prohibited, except for the month after planting and the plant density must be 10,000 to 30,000 plants per hectare.
 They are harvested in late summer and, in September, characteristic festoons of pepper are hung on balconies and house walls throughout the communes to dry out.
 An annual pepper festival organized by Confrérie du Piment d'Espelette, held since 1968 on the last weekend in October, attracts some 20,000 tourists.

 This pepper attains a maximum grade of only 4,000 on the Scoville scale and is therefore considered only mildly hot.
 It can be purchased as festoons of fresh or dried peppers, as ground pepper, or puréed or pickled in jars.

-In the United States, non-AOC espelette peppers grown and marketed in California may be fresher than imported AOC espelette peppers.
+In California in the United States, non-AOC espelette peppers are grown and marketed.

 According to the Syndicat du Piment d’Espelette, the cooperative formed to get the AOC designation, there are 160 producers of AOC Piment d'Espelette that plant 183 ha and in 2014, they produced 203 tons of powdered Piment d'Espelette and 1,300 tons of raw pepper.